Frequently Asked Questions

 upgrade streets at a reduced cost.

-confirmation can be obtained by contacting the Engineering Division at
+confirmation can be obtained by contacting the Community Development

 How much of my property tax bill goes to the Village?